akalmykov/wp-content-copy-protection/readme.txt

 1. Download the .zip file
 2. Upload and extract the contents of the zip file to your wp-content/plugins/folder
-3. Activate the Full-WP-Content-Security plugin in your WP-admin / Plugins
+3. Activate the plugin
 4. Enjoy!

 == Feedback, Questions, Help, Bug Reporting, and Suggestions ==

-Just email us at: support@yooplugins.com / Email Subject : WP Content Copy Protection
+Just email us at: rcstoltz@gmail.com / Email Subject : WP Content Copy Protection

 == Upgrade Notice ==

-= Version 1.1.4.2 =
+= Version 1.1.4.3 =

 == Screenshots ==